fluxninja/aperture/docs/content/cloud/cloud.md

 :::

-FluxNinja Cloud provides:
+FluxNinja Cloud has the following capabilities:

-- Visualize your control policies
+- Visualizing Aperture Policies.
-- Get alerts when policies take action
+- Notifications when Policies trigger alerts or take action.
-- High-cardinality analytics on user experience and application reliability metrics
+- High-cardinality analytics on user experience and application reliability metrics.
-- Monitor your Aperture installation
+- Monitor health of Aperture installation(s).